Places of

 The nearby Monastery

-was also frescoed by Giotto and it hosts many artworks like tapestries,
+was also frescoed by Giotto and it hosts many artworks like

 canvases and rare and splendid miniature paintings like codexes.